vhspace/.github/profile/README.md

 - **Open-Source Focus**: Build tools and resources for the community.
 - **Learning Resources**: Access tutorials, templates, and guides.
 - **Events & Workshops**: Participate in hackathons and skill-building sessions.
-- **501c3 non-profit**: Your monitary contributions to projects may be a tax deduction
+- **501c3 non-profit**: Your monetary contributions to projects may be a tax deduction

 ---